peteroupc/peteroupc.github.io/suppcolor.md

 For opponent color spaces, the four so-called _unique hues_ red, green, blue, and yellow, and maybe white and black, can be called "primary colors"; such "primary colors", however, generally serve as axes only.

 "Primary colors" can be, and often are, imaginary.
-For example, the [**ACES2065-1 RGB color space**](http://www.oscars.org/science-technology/sci-tech-projects/aces), include imaginary points for one or more "primary colors" in exchange for covering a range of colors not normally possible otherwise.
+For example, the [**ACES2065-1 RGB color space**](http://www.oscars.org/science-technology/sci-tech-projects/aces), and certain other RGB color spaces, include imaginary points for one or more "primary colors" in exchange for covering a range of colors not normally possible otherwise.

 <a id=Calculating_the_Mean_Hue_Angle></a>
 ## Calculating the Mean Hue Angle